godot-jolt/godot-jolt/README.md

 > this extension exposes.
 However, once the engine module does reach feature parity in some way, and
 > a new stable release of Godot is out with said feature parity, this extension will be considered
 > fully deprecated and this repository will likely be archived entirely.
->
-> Until that time, new releases of this extension will continue to be published.

 ## Table of Contents